CONFINTEA VI Fellowship Programme

 SELECTION OF FELLOWS

-Participants are selected on the basis of the following criteria to increase impact at national level:
+Participants are selected based on the following criteria in order to increase impact at national level:

-- Involvement in policy formulation or planning, implementation and follow-up of national policies and programmes in literacy, non-formal education, adult or lifelong learning.
+- Those involved in policy formulation or planning, implementation and follow-up of national policies and programmes in literacy, non-formal education, adult or lifelong learning

-Candidates are also assessed on the basis of their curriculum vitae and a short summary of the policy/strategy they seek to develop as part of the Fellowship Programme.
-Geographical (regional and national) and gender balance is also considered.
+Candidates are also assessed based on their curriculum vitae, and a short summary of the policy/strategy they seek to develop as part of the Fellowship Programme must be provided.
+Geographical (regional and national) and gender balance are also taken into account.
 Interested candidates are asked to submit a written application to UIL.